rburakkorkmaz/chef/README.md

 - Simultaneously update duration in step (DONE✅)
 - Add new ways to keep track of duration.
-Use Time Delayed Send Message in Timer Actor with counter logic (counter indivual small piece of elapsed time) (Worse than while loop approach so I skip this step)
+Use Time Delayed Send Message in Timer Actor with counter logic (counter indivual small piece of elapsed time) (Worse than while loop approach so I skip this step) (DONE✅)
-- Refactor Chef Actor main event with self messages
+- Refactor Chef Actor main event with self messages (DONE✅)
-- Refactor all local variables to property nodes or private data
+- Refactor all local variables to property nodes or private data (DONE✅)
 - Implement State Machine to Chef actor event.
 Make sure you encapsulate state classes.
 - Add more options to recipe
 - Add recipe step execution animation such as fire in oven, roasting,etc.